 “Solo travelers are welcome.
 Please contact us for availability options.”

 We want to make your trip to Peru easy, memorable, and stress-free.
-Please read this important information before your adventure — it will answer most of your questions about the Inca Trail 2 Days and other hikes with us.
+Please read this important information before your adventure — it will answer most of your questions about the Salkantay Trail 5 Days and other hikes with us.

-If you can’t attend in person, no problem — we can arrange your briefing via WhatsApp/Google Meet.
+If you can’t attend in person, no problem — we can arrange your briefing via WhatsApp.

 If you are a student who is not more than 25 years old, you may be eligible for a $20 USD discount.
 However, you must meet the requirements set by the Peruvian government, as the discount applies to the cost of your Machu Picchu ticket and is not negotiable.